-- In Mercedes Lackey's Magic's Pawn, Vanyel finally decides to cut himself off from all emotion as a way of dealing with his emotionally abusive father exiling him to a strange city.
-This is reflected by his ice dream, and eventually leads to him opening up to Tylendel.
+- In Mercedes Lackey's Magic's Pawn, Vanyel decides to cut himself off from all emotion as a way of dealing with his emotionally abusive father and his exile to a strange city.
+This starts to be reflected in Recurring Dreams in which he is slowly turning to ice, until he eventually opens up to Tylendel.

 - Her short story "Medic", based on her Filk Song of the same name, focuses on a combat medic who constantly transfers to new posts to avoid getting familiar enough with anyone to be hurt when they die.

-- The attraction of indifference on both personal and social levels is an ongoing theme in many of Isobelle Carmody’s books.
-The protagoinists are usually characters who insist of facing the problems and trying to do something about them.
+- The attraction of indifference on both personal and societal levels is an ongoing theme in many of Isobelle Carmody’s books.
+The protagonists are usually characters who insist of facing the problems and trying to do something about them.